What Does Median Mean?

 When you have one number in the middle, this is the median.
 This happens when the number of observations is an odd number.

-When you have two numbers in the middle, you have to add them and divide the sum by two.
+When you have two numbers in the middle, you have to add them together and divide their sum by two.
 The answer you get is the median.
 This happens when the number of observations is an even number.

 Example 1